ABOUT

 Have something in your mind worth fighting for.
 Something bigger than yourself!

 Johnnie was medically retired, with a 100% full and permanent disability rating, from active duty on November 27, 2013.
 As soon as he was able, Johnnie played golf throughout his recovery process and was invited to compete in the 2013 George W. Bush Warrior Open.
 He would describe that as “a life changing opportunity for fellowship with other service members in the company of our President.”
 He was featured, as one of nearly 100 wounded warriors painted by the President, in the book, “Portraits of Courage”.
+Since his separation from active duty, the same has been true about “fighting for something bigger than himself”.
+The transition from military to civilian sector was a smooth one.
+The only change really, was the uniform.
+The mission of serving others remained as he began public speaking, sharing his experiences and perspectives from the battlefield, and highlighting the many similarities.

 SERVICE NEVER ENDS